Where do you start if you have been accused of patent infringement?

 What will your patent attorney look for in analyzing noninfringement?

 It goes without saying that you need an experienced patent attorney to help you navigate through the complex analysis of utility patent infringement.
 But, what will your patent attorney be looking for?
 The patent attorney will focus on any features recited in the independent claim, called “claim limitations,” that are arguably missing in your products.
-Preferably, multiple claim limitations in each independent claim will be absent from your products.
-The absence of claim limitations in your products will equip your patent to form a stronger noninfringement defense.

 What if you sold similar products before the patent was filed?